publicdocs/uscode/assets/md/titles/usc21/us/usc/t21/ch9/schV/ptA/m__us_usc_t21_s360d.md

     (a) __Reasonable assurance of safe and effective performance; periodic evaluation__

         (1) The special controls required by [section 360c(a)(1)(B) of this title][/us/usc/t21/s360c/a/1/B] shall include performance standards for a class II device if the Secretary determines that a performance standard is necessary to provide reasonable assurance of the safety and effectiveness of the device.
-A class III device may also be considered a class II device for purposes of establishing a standard for the device under subsection (b) of this section if the device has been reclassified as a class II device under an administrative order under [section 360c(e) of this title][/us/usc/t21/s360c/e] (or a regulation promulgated under such section prior to July 9, 2012) but such order (or regulation) provides that the reclassification is not to take effect until the effective date of such a standard for the device.
+A class III device may also be considered a class II device for purposes of establishing a standard for the device under subsection (b) if the device has been reclassified as a class II device under an administrative order under [section 360c(e) of this title][/us/usc/t21/s360c/e] (or a regulation promulgated under such section prior to July 9, 2012) but such order (or regulation) provides that the reclassification is not to take effect until the effective date of such a standard for the device.

         (2)

-         A performance standard established under subsection (b) of this section for a device—
+         A performance standard established under subsection (b) for a device—

             (A) shall include provisions to provide reasonable assurance of its safe and effective performance;